GrahamCobb/extents-lists/README.md

 ```
 	extents-list latest-snapshot >/tmp/latest-snapshot.extents
 	extents-list cobb.* >/tmp/cobb.extents
-	extents-difference /tmp/latest-snapshot.extents /tmp/cobb.extents | extents-size
+	extents-difference -s /tmp/latest-snapshot.extents /tmp/cobb.extents
 ```

 * To find out how much space particular directories/subvolumes/snapshots are occupying you could use:
 ```
 	extents-list -s some/directory some/other/directory
 ```
-But this counts space which might be shared with other directories/subvolumes/snapshots.
+But this counts space which might be shared with other directories/subvolumes/snapshots, so does not tell you how much space would be released if the directories were deleted.

-* To actually find out how much space would be freed if particular directories/subvolumes/snapshots are removed requires measuring the space occupied by the files which would be **left**.
+* To actually find out how much space would be freed if particular directories/subvolumes/snapshots are removed requires measuring the space occupied by the files which would **remain**.
 The key is to work out the `find` options which return those files, remembering that extents-list always adds `-type f -print0` to the end (which means that a `-o` may be needed at the end of the options).
 In the example below, the disk is mounted as */mnt/data* and the two directories to be removed are *some/directory* and *some/other/directory*:
 ```
-	extents-list /mnt/data -path /mnt/data/some/directory -prune -o -path /mnt/data/some/other/directory -prune -o | extents-size
+	extents-list -s /mnt/data -path /mnt/data/some/directory -prune -o -path /mnt/data/some/other/directory -prune -o
 ```

 * To create an extent list referring to the extents which would be removed in the example above